Skip to main content

 Artist Bio

-Lisa Jarrett (she/her) is an artist working in social and visual forms.
-Her intersectional practice considers the politics of difference within a variety of settings including: schools, landscapes, fictions, racial imaginaries, studios, communities, museums, galleries, walls, mountains, mirrors, floors, rivers, and prisms.
+Lisa Jarrett (she/her) is an artist working at/from intersections of social and visual forms.
+Her practice considers the politics of difference within a variety of settings including: schools, landscapes, fictions, racial imaginaries, studios, communities, museums, galleries, walls, mountains, mirrors, floors, rivers, and prisms.
 She recently discovered that her primary medium is questions; the most urgent of which is: What will set you free?

 All Visiting Artist Lecture Series events are free and open to the public.